Kiruthika-V-G/NetNav-Bot/README.md

 functionalities are outputted in a display screen interface provided by JavaFX .
 The Bot is trained to give to a list / data of inputs–responses .
 The respective commands also has been linked to their functions to give their output .
-The objective of this Command-Bot is to simplify the usage of a computer system and make it user-friendly
-User Interface : JavaFx
+The objective of this Command-Bot is to simplify the usage of a computer system and make it user-friendly and responsive User Interface : JavaFx
 Commands used are :
 record audio,